Pamela Joe Quin, ERYT500

-I have been a yoga teacher in Great Falls for the last 15 years.
-I have also been certified as a yoga therapist through the IYT Joseph LePage program for 5 years.
-I am certified to work with people who have cancer, heart disease, M.S., depression, and anxiety.
-I have a Montana massage therapy license and through these practices, combine my knowledge to help others empower themselves to be a part of their healing.
-I have a special passion through the traditional practices of yoga for working with people to uncover their own place of peace and healing.
-I teach a variety of yoga classes and schedule private individual therapeutic work at my studio, Yoga for Wellness.
-I am focusing on the advancement and creation of new innovative programs.
+PPam has been a yoga teacher in Great Falls for over 20 years.
+She is also a certified yoga therapist through the IYT Joseph LePage program for the last 15 years.
+She works with people facing life with many challenges, including those with cancer, heart disease, M.S., chronic pain, anxiety, depression, PTSD, and brain injury.
+She also prepares women for childbirth.
+Pam also carries a Montana massage therapy license and is a cranial sacral therapist, and through these combined practices, she applies her knowledge and passion to help others empower themselves to be a part of their own healing.
+Her special passion and application of the traditional practices of yoga and advancement and creation of new innovative programs helps others to uncover their own place of peace and healing.
+Pam has a passion for the studio as safe space for others to heal.

 Barb Walden, RYT200

 My yoga teacher journey began with my completion teacher training in June 2012, though I’ve practiced yoga on & off for the last 25 years.
 Yoga has given me the means to know myself more deeply on the inside and the out.
 I love to share what I learn and bring a lightness & humor to my classes.
 I am also a Licensed Massage Therapist, having graduated from Big Sky Somatic Institute in July of 2005.
 Asian Healing Arts classes have allowed me to learn more about the energy of who we all are.
 My yoga path has taught me that yoga can be integrated into everyone’s life.
 I’m excited to blend massage therapy and yoga to help bring awareness of the connection between mind, body & spirit.
 I enjoy witnessing miracles in the garden, biking The Rivers Edge Trail, walking, and practicing yoga outside.
 “Science of Mind” words inspire me, as do the cats I live I live with.